A photographic series of environmental portraits captured during the global Coronavirus (COVID-19) pandemic.

 John G.

-I'm a working musician, 66, Australian, living most of my life in Melbourne.
-I have two daughters, all grown-up, and I share the house with my wife of 39 years.
+I'm a working musician, 66, Australian, and have spent most of my life in Melbourne.
+I have two grown-up daughters, and I share a home with my wife of 39 years.
 All my live gigs have been cancelled.
-I still have some other work, so I'll get by.
-Being a musician, I'll continue to write and produce music at home, even if there's no income from it.
-I’m holding a Haken ContinuuMini in my arms, a symbol of how music will continue to sustain me.
+I still have some other work, so I’ll get by.
+Being a musician, I’ll continue to write and produce music at home, even if there’s no income from it.
+I’m holding a Haken ContinuuMini in my arms — a symbol of how music will continue to sustain me.

 Charlie R.

-Hi my name is Charlie I'm 25, originally from London but raised in New Zealand.
-I made Melbourne, specifically Fitzroy, my home 3 years ago.
-I have been temporarily stood down from my full time hospitality job.
-I am so lucky to live with some incredible people and to have the most beautiful group of friends who have kept me sparkly throughout this time.
-I have with me one of my rad plant mates, they keep me happy.
+Hi, my name is Charlie.
+I’m 25, originally from London but raised in New Zealand.
+I made Melbourne — specifically Fitzroy — my home three years ago.
+I’ve been temporarily stood down from my full-time hospitality job.
+I’m so lucky to live with some incredible people and to have the most beautiful group of friends who have kept me sparkly throughout this time.
+I’m holding one of my rad plant mates — they keep me happy.

 Hung T.

-I’m 50, of Vietnamese heritage and reside on the Fitzroy Public Housing Estate.
+I’m 50, of Vietnamese heritage, and I live on the Fitzroy Public Housing Estate.

-During the lockdown I’ve missed going out to dinner and socialising with friends, which has been difficult.
-I have found comfort in listening to music and playing old CD’s, which have brought back fond memories from different periods of my life.
-The best way to deal with the bad times is to reflect on the good times and look forward to better days.
+During lockdown, I’ve missed going out to dinner and socialising with friends — it’s been a difficult adjustment.
+I’ve found comfort in listening to music and playing old CDs, which bring back fond memories from different stages of my life.
+I believe the best way to get through tough times is to reflect on the good ones and stay hopeful for brighter days.

 Lisa B.